MayR-Labs/mayrlabs-js/packages/genesis/README.md

 - **Zero Config Fatigue**: No more wrestling with disparate config files.
 We provide sensible, battle-tested defaults.
 - **Modern Stack Support**: Best-in-class support for the tools you actually use: Prettier, ESLint, Husky, Vitest, and more.
 - **Interactive & Safe**: The CLI iterates with you.
 Pick exactly what you need.
 It even checks for a clean git state before making changes.
-- **Extensible**: Need to add a Tailwind plugin to Prettier?
-We got you.
-The `plugin` command makes extending your tools a breeze.

 ## Quick Start